 Gas Stations & Convenience Stores

-If you’re concerned about a proposed convenience store-gas station anywhere in the USA then contact CEDS at 410-654-3021 (call-text) or Help@ceds.org today for an initial no-cost discussion of strategy options.
+If you’re concerned about a proposed gas station-convenience store anywhere in the USA then contact CEDS at 410-654-3021 (call-text) or Rklein@ceds.org today for an initial no-cost discussion of strategy options.
 Please don’t hesitate.
 Delay almost always decreases the likelihood of success.

 While convenience stores, gas stations and vehicle repair facilities provide many benefits, they can have a severe quality of life impact when allowed too close to homes and other inappropriate locations.
 In fact, new stores and stations can even harm existing establishments, particularly when predatory pricing is employed to eliminate competition.